mkuti/FlagGame/README.md

 ### List of wireframes made before building the website

-I used Balsamic tool for the wireframes and attached them to the directory in assets.
+I used Balsamiq tool for the wireframes and attached them to the directory in assets.
 I spent a considerable amount of time doing wireframes in details as I had no clue of design before and wanted to have a clear idea of how the website looked like.

 - [Home]()
 - [Home mobile]()